Accepting Fall 2019 reservation requests starting July 10, 2019 | Accepting Spring 2020 reservation requests starting December 10, 2019

 - all endowed recitals (e.g. the annual Terr Ronis Recital)

 - performances given as part of Music Department or CIM chamber music courses that are offered exclusively to CWRU students (studio recitals not included)

 BUILDING ACCESS, REHEARSAL ROOMS & PRACTICE SPACE

-CWRU music majors and CWRU students enrolled in music ensembles (MUEN) or applied music lessons (MUAP) can request after-hours access to Haydn Hall and/or Denison by submitting the After-hours Access Request Form.
-Note: After-hours access will begin the Monday after drop/add period ends in the Fall semester.
-All music majors and CWRU students enrolled in ensembles or lessons will automatically be activated for after-hours access to Denison Hall and Haydn Hall.
+CWRU music majors and students enrolled in music ensembles (MUEN) or applied music lessons (MUAP) can request after-hours access to Haydn Hall and/or Denison Hall by submitting the After-hours Access Request Form.
+Note: After-hours access will begin the Monday after drop/add in the Fall semester.
+All music majors and students enrolled in ensembles or lessons will automatically be activated for after-hours access to Denison Hall and Haydn Hall.
 During orientation through drop/add, Denison Hall operates on extended hours (8am-10pm every day).

 Haydn Hall, Room 207

 This room can be booked for individual practice or small student group rehearsals (max 3 hours per week).
 Two students per group will be given after-hours access to Haydn Hall.